kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. J receptors

 #### Answer: B. Carotid and aortic bodies - *FALSE* = C. Central (medullary) chemoreceptors - TRUE
-- Approximately 85% of the effect of CO2 on the respiratory drive is mediated through the central (medullary) chemoreceptors; only 15% of the effect comes from the carotid and aortic bodies (ie, the peripheral chemoreceptors).
-CO2 readily crosses the blood–brain barrier, but charged ions (ie, H+) do not.
-The hydration and subsequent dissociation of CO2 into H+ and HCO3– after it crosses the blood– brain barrier increases the H+ concentration in the cerebrospinal fluid (CSF) and the brain tissues stimulating respiration.
-J receptors, arterial baroreceptors, and the hypoglossal nerve are not affected by changes in CO2.
+- 85% of the effect of CO2 on respiratory drive is mediated through central (*medullary*) chemoreceptors
+	- Only 15% of the effect comes from carotid and aortic bodies (*peripheral chemoreceptors*)
+- CO2 readily crosses blood–brain barrier, but charged ions (ie, H+) do not
+- Hydration and subsequent dissociation of CO2 into H+ and HCO3– after it crosses the blood– brain barrier
+	- &uarr; H+ concentration in cerebrospinal fluid (CSF) and brain tissues stimulating respiration
+- J receptors, arterial baroreceptors, and hypoglossal nerve are **not** affected by changes in CO2

 ### Q2.6
 A 47-year-old man who is breathing air at sea level has a respiratory exchange ratio of 1.
-Arterial blood gas analysis reveals: pH = 7.52, PaO2 = 85 mmHg (11.3 kPa), and PaCO2 = 30 mmHg (4.0 kPa).
-This patient’s arterial blood gas analysis is suggestive of which one of the following?
+Arterial blood gas analysis reveals: pH = 7.52, PaO2 = *85 mmHg* (11.3 kPa), and PaCO2 = *30 mmHg* (4.0 kPa).
+This patient’s *arterial blood gas* analysis is suggestive of which one of the following?

 	A. He has been hypoventilating
 	B. He has chronic obstructive pulmonary disease (COPD)